wodby/docs/docs/stacks/cachet/index.md

     - Added new latest version 1.16
     - Updated to 1.15.12
     - Pagespeed version no longer shown in headers https://github.com/wodby/nginx/issues/32
-- Base OS Alpine Linux updated to 3.9.4
+- Alpine Linux updated to 3.9.4

 ### 3.0.5